The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Introduction

 \section{Introduction}

-Accreting supermassive black holes (SMBHs), also known as active galactic nuclei (AGNs), emit immense energy across the whole electromagnetic spectrum which are believed to have a great impact on the growth and evolution of host galaxies \citep[][for reviews]{Fabian2012,King2015}.
-Thus, AGNs are ideal laboratories to explore both accretion physics around black holes and their connection with host galaxies.
+Accreting supermassive black holes (SMBHs), also known as active galactic nuclei (AGNs), emit immense energy across the whole electromagnetic spectrum, which is believed to have a great impact on the growth and evolution of host galaxies \citep[][for reviews]{Fabian2012,King2015}.
+Thus, AGNs are ideal laboratories in which to explore both accretion physics around black holes and their connection with host galaxies.
 Accretion physics around black holes are found to be scale-invariant across black hole mass scale from $\sim 10$ solar masses of X-ray binaries (XRBs) to $10^6 \sim 10^{10}$ solar masses of SMBHs \citep{Merloni2003,Falcke2004,Done2005,McHardy2006,Kording2014,Ruan2019}.
-One of the most prominent pieces of evidences to support the unification of XRBs and SMBHs is the fundamental plane of black hole activity \citep[][and references therein]{Merloni2003,Falcke2004} that is characterized by a non-linear empirical relation given by radio luminosity, X-ray luminosity and black hole mass.
-The radio luminosity is thought to be related with jet activities \citep{Begelman1984}, while the ratio of X-ray luminosity to black hole mass is usually taken as a tracer for accretion rate of disc \citep{Haardt1991,Liu2022}.
+One of the most prominent pieces of evidence supporting the unification of XRBs and SMBHs is the fundamental plane of black hole activity \citep[][and references therein]{Merloni2003,Falcke2004} that is characterized by a nonlinear empirical relation given by radio luminosity, X-ray luminosity, and black hole mass.
+The radio luminosity is thought to be related to jet activities \citep{Begelman1984}, while the ratio of X-ray luminosity to black hole mass is usually taken as a tracer for the accretion rate of the disc \citep{Haardt1991,Liu2022}.
 Thus, the fundamental plane connecting XRBs and SMBHs suggests a similar disc-jet connection across different mass scales \citep[e.g.,][]{Merloni2003,Falcke2004,Plotkin2012,Dong2014}.
-The fundamental plane also provides an approach to estimating black hole mass directly through radio luminosity and X-ray luminosity \citep[e.g.,][and references therein]{Merloni2003}.
+The fundamental plane also provides an approach to estimating black hole mass directly through radio luminosity and X-ray luminosity \citep[e.g.,][and references therein]{Merloni2003,Gultekin2019}.